 I may not be the best artist in any given room, nor a basic coder (by any stretch of the imagination).
 However, what I may lack in technical expertise, I more than makeup for with strong leadership skills and meticulous design philosophy.
 My job is to help others see and set goals, think about every obstacle they could encounter and how to overcome them.
 I believe that a dedicated work ethic is the key for good results, but it's the passion that will drive something from being good, to something great.
 This is what I teach to my fellow team members, classmates, and my younger students.
 I also try to make them laugh... otherwise, what's the point?

-I am the lead producer for our company and senior project, "Aplowcalypse" (previously known as Biodrone).
-I manage day to day operations, define goals, assign tasks, make final decisions and handle all business, from LLC to PR (including running this site).
-As an artist and designer, I've provided most of the in-game UI, made all the cutscenes, a plethora of assets and a few of the animations.
+I was the producer for our company and senior project, "Aplowcalypse" (previously known as Biodrone).
+I defined goals, assigned tasks, made final decisions and handled all business, from LLC to PR.
+As an artist and designer, I've provided most of the in-game UI, made all the cutscenes, a plethora of assets and a few of the animations, all with pixel art.
 I also created all the marketing materials, such as designing posters and cutting the trailers.

 Aplowcalypse Artwork (Click to enlarge)

 And...Go!
 Improv Comedy

 From 2011 to 2014, I was a member of an improv troupe, "And...Go!".
 I started as a performer, but quickly became more involved in the business side of things.
 Soon I was the main graphic designer.
 In 2013, I rebuilt their website from scratch, providing 100% of the art assets (other than the original logo).
 Sadly, like the website, the team is now defunct as we all moved on to bigger, better things (click here to see an archived walkthrough of the site).